MarieLanger/Interactive-SIRmodel-UI/README.md

 L_duration | Duration of lockdown (unit: days) L_redRate | Reduction rate of contacts during lockdown (1: No reduction, 0: Strict lockdown with zero contacts) P_Type? | Describes the type of population.<sup>1</sup> Can have 3 different values:<br/> • Homogen: Homogeneous population <br/> • Gamma<sup>2</sup>: Heterogeneous population according to Britton et al. (2020) <br/> • Matrix<sup>2</sup>: Heterogeneous population according to Neipel et al. (2020)
-P_H_var | Additional parameter that are used for the population heterogeneity models. <br/> • “Gamma”: Todo: ?? <br/> • “Matrix”: Parameter used by SEIR-model.
+P_H_var | Additional parameter that are used for the population heterogeneity models. <br/> • “Gamma”: Alpha-parameter <br/> • “Matrix”: Parameter used by SEIR-model.
 (Inverse of the incubation period of the disease)

 <sup>1</sup> Lockdown?=False and P_Type?=”Homogen” correspond to the classical SIR-model. <br/>
 <sup>2</sup> See "extensions of SIR-model" below